apache/doris/docs/en/docs/install/install-deploy.md

 	`ALTER SYSTEM ADD BROKER broker_name "broker_host1:broker_ipc_port1","broker_host2:broker_ipc_port2",...;`

-	The broker\_host is Broker's node ip; the broker_ipc_port is in the Broker configuration file.
+	`broker\_host` is the Broker node ip;  `broker_ipc_port` is in conf/apache_hdfs_broker.conf in the Broker configuration file.

 * View Broker status

-	Connect any booted FE using mysql-client and execute the following command to view Broker status: `SHOW PROC '/brokers';`
+	Connect any started FE using mysql-client and execute the following command to view Broker status: `SHOW PROC '/brokers';`

 **Note: In production environments, daemons should be used to start all instances to ensure that processes are automatically pulled up after they exit, such as [Supervisor](http://supervisord.org/).
-For daemon startup, in 0.9.0 and previous versions, you need to modify the start_xx.sh scripts to remove the last & symbol**.
-Starting with version 0.10.0, call `sh start_xx.sh` directly to start.
-Also refer to [here](https://www.cnblogs.com/lenmom/p/9973401.html)
+For daemon startup, in Doris 0.9.0 and previous versions, you need to remove the last `&` symbol in the start_xx.sh scripts**.
+In Doris 0.10.0 and the subsequent versions, you may just call `sh start_xx.sh` directly to start.

-## Common Questions
+## FAQ

-### Process correlation
+### Process-Related Questions

-1. How to determine the success of FE process startup
+1. How can we know whether the FE process startup succeeds?

 	After the FE process starts, metadata is loaded first.
-According to the different roles of FE, you can see ```transfer from UNKNOWN to MASTER/FOLLOWER/OBSERVER```in the log.
-Eventually, you will see the ``thrift server started`` log and connect to FE through MySQL client, which indicates that FE started successfully.
+Based on the role of FE, you can see ```transfer from UNKNOWN to MASTER/FOLLOWER/OBSERVER``` in the log.
+Eventually, you will see the ``thrift server started`` log and can connect to FE through MySQL client, which indicates that FE started successfully.

 	You can also check whether the startup was successful by connecting as follows:

 	`http://fe_host:fe_http_port/api/bootstrap`

-	If returned:
+	If it returns:

 	`{"status":"OK","msg":"Success"}`

-	The startup is successful, there may be problems in other cases.
+	The startup is successful; otherwise, there may be problems.

-	> Note: If you can't see the information of boot failure in fe. log, you may see it in fe. out.
+	> Note: If you can't see the information of boot failure in fe. log, you may check in fe. out.

-2. How to determine the success of BE process startup
+2. How can we know whether the BE process startup succeeds?

-	After the BE process starts, if there is data before, there may be several minutes of data index loading time.
+	After the BE process starts, if there have been data there before, it might need several minutes for data index loading.

-	If BE is started for the first time or the BE has not joined any cluster, the BE log will periodically scroll the words `waiting to receive first heartbeat from frontend`.
-BE has not received Master's address through FE's heartbeat and is waiting passively.
-This error log will disappear after ADD BACKEND in FE sends the heartbeat.
-If the word `````master client', get client from cache failed. host:, port: 0, code: 7````` master client appears again after receiving heartbeat, it indicates that FE has successfully connected BE, but BE cannot actively connect FE.
-It may be necessary to check the connectivity of rpc_port from BE to FE.
+	If BE is started for the first time or the BE has not joined any cluster, the BE log will periodically scroll the words `waiting to receive first heartbeat from frontend`, meaning that BE has not received the Master's address through FE's heartbeat and is waiting passively.
+Such error log will disappear after sending the heartbeat by ADD BACKEND in FE.
+If the word `````master client', get client from cache failed. host:, port: 0, code: 7````` appears after receiving the heartbeat, it indicates that FE has successfully connected BE, but BE cannot actively connect FE.
+You may  need to check the connectivity of rpc_port from BE to FE.

-	If BE has been added to the cluster, the heartbeat log from FE should be scrolled every five seconds: ```get heartbeat, host:xx. xx.xx.xx, port:9020, cluster id:xxxxxxx```, indicating that the heartbeat is normal.
+	If BE has been added to the cluster, the heartbeat log from FE will be scrolled every five seconds: ```get heartbeat, host:xx. xx.xx.xx, port:9020, cluster id:xxxxxxx```, indicating that the heartbeat is normal.

-	Secondly, the word `finish report task success. return code: 0` should be scrolled every 10 seconds in the log to indicate that BE's communication to FE is normal.
+	Secondly, if the word `finish report task success. return code: 0`  is scrolled every 10 seconds in the log, that indicates that the BE-to-FE communication is normal.

-	At the same time, if there is a data query, you should see the rolling logs, and have `execute time is xxx` logs, indicating that BE started successfully, and the query is normal.
+	Meanwhile, if there is a data query, you will see the rolling logs and the  `execute time is xxx` logs, indicating that BE is started successfully, and the query is normal.

 	You can also check whether the startup was successful by connecting as follows:

 	`http://be_host:be_http_port/api/health`

-	If returned:
+	If it returns:

 	`{"status": "OK","msg": "To Be Added"}`

-	If the startup is successful, there may be problems in other cases.
+	That means the startup is successful; otherwise, there may be problems.

 	> Note: If you can't see the information of boot failure in be.INFO, you may see it in be.out.

-3. How to determine the normal connectivity of FE and BE after building the system
+3. How can we confirm that the connectivity of FE and BE is normal after building the system?

-	Firstly, confirm that FE and BE processes have been started separately and normally, and confirm that all nodes have been added through `ADD BACKEND` or `ADD FOLLOWER/OBSERVER` statements.
+	Firstly, you need to confirm that FE and BE processes have been started separately and worked normally.
+Then, you need to confirm that all nodes have been added through `ADD BACKEND` or `ADD FOLLOWER/OBSERVER` statements.

-	If the heartbeat is normal, BE logs will show ``get heartbeat, host:xx.xx.xx.xx, port:9020, cluster id:xxxxx`` If the heartbeat fails, the words ```backend [10001] get Exception: org.apache.thrift.transport.TTransportException``` will appear in FE's log, or other thrift communication abnormal log, indicating that the heartbeat fails from FE to 10001 BE.
-Here you need to check the connectivity of FE to BE host's heart-beating port.
+	If the heartbeat is normal, BE logs will show ``get heartbeat, host:xx.xx.xx.xx, port:9020, cluster id:xxxxx``; if the heartbeat fails, you will see ```backend [10001] got Exception: org.apache.thrift.transport.TTransportException``` in FE's log, or other thrift communication abnormal log, indicating that the heartbeat from FE to 10001 BE fails.
+Here you need to check the connectivity of the FE to BE host heartbeat port.

-	If BE's communication to FE is normal, the BE log will display the words `finish report task success. return code: 0`.
-Otherwise, the words `master client`, get client from cache failed` will appear.
-In this case, the connectivity of BE to the rpc_port of FE needs to be checked.
+	If the BE-to-FE communication is normal, the BE log will display the words `finish report task success. return code: 0`.
+Otherwise, the words `master client, get client from cache failed` will appear.
+In this case, you need to check the connectivity of BE to the rpc_port of FE.

-4. Doris Node Authentication Mechanism
+4. What is the Doris node authentication mechanism?

 	In addition to Master FE, the other role nodes (Follower FE, Observer FE, Backend) need to register to the cluster through the `ALTER SYSTEM ADD` statement before joining the cluster.

-	When Master FE is first started, a cluster_id is generated in the doris-meta/image/VERSION file.
+	When Master FE is started for the first time, a cluster_id is generated in the doris-meta/image/VERSION file.

-	When FE first joins the cluster, it first retrieves the file from Master FE.
+	When FE joins the cluster for the first time, it first retrieves the file from Master FE.
 Each subsequent reconnection between FEs (FE reboot) checks whether its cluster ID is the same as that of other existing FEs.
-If different, the FE will exit automatically.
+If it is not the same, the FE will exit automatically.

 	When BE first receives the heartbeat of Master FE, it gets the cluster ID from the heartbeat and records it in the `cluster_id` file of the data directory.
-Each heartbeat after that compares to the cluster ID sent by FE.
-If cluster IDs are not equal, BE will refuse to respond to FE's heartbeat.
+Each heartbeat after that compares that to the cluster ID sent by FE.
+If the cluster IDs are not matched, BE will refuse to respond to FE's heartbeat.

-	The heartbeat also contains Master FE's ip.
-When FE cuts the master, the new Master FE will carry its own IP to send the heartbeat to BE, BE will update its own saved Master FE ip.
+	The heartbeat also contains Master FE's IP.
+If the Master FE changes, the new Master FE will send the heartbeat to BE together with its own IP, and BE will update the Master FE IP it saved.

 	> **priority\_network**
 	>
-	> priority network is that both FE and BE have a configuration.
-Its main purpose is to assist FE or BE to identify their own IP addresses in the case of multi-network cards.
-Priority network is represented by CIDR: [RFC 4632](https://tools.ietf.org/html/rfc4632)
+	> priority_network is a configuration item that both FE and BE have.
+It is used to help FE or BE identify their own IP addresses in the cases of multi-network cards. priority_network uses CIDR notation: [RFC 4632](https://tools.ietf.org/html/rfc4632)
 	>
-	> When the connectivity of FE and BE is confirmed to be normal, if the table Timeout still occurs, and the FE log has an error message with the words `backend does not find. host:xxxx.xxx.XXXX`.
-This means that there is a problem with the IP address that Doris automatically identifies and that priority\_network parameters need to be set manually.
+	> If the connectivity of FE and BE is confirmed to be normal, but timeout still occurs in creating tables, and the FE log shows the error message  `backend does not find. host:xxxx.xxx.XXXX`, this means that there is a problem with the IP address automatically identified by Doris and that the priority\_network parameter needs to be set manually.
 	>
-	> The main reason for this problem is that when the user adds BE through the `ADD BACKEND` statement, FE recognizes whether the statement specifies hostname or IP.
-If it is hostname, FE automatically converts it to an IP address and stores it in metadata.
+	> The explanation to this error is as follows.
+When the user adds BE through the `ADD BACKEND` statement, FE recognizes whether the statement specifies hostname or IP.
+If it is a hostname, FE automatically converts it to an IP address and stores it in the metadata.
 When BE reports on the completion of the task, it carries its own IP address.
-If FE finds that BE reports inconsistent IP addresses and metadata, it will make the above error.
+If FE finds that the IP address reported by BE is different from that in the metadata, the above error message will show up.
 	>
-	> Solutions to this error: 1) Set **priority\_network** parameters in FE and BE respectively.
-Usually FE and BE are in a network segment, so this parameter can be set to the same.
-2) Fill in the `ADD BACKEND` statement directly with the correct IP address of BE instead of hostname to avoid FE getting the wrong IP address.
+	> Solutions to this error: 1) Set **priority\_network** in FE and BE separately.
+Usually FE and BE are in one network segment, so their priority_network can be set to be the same.
+2) Put the correct IP address instead of the hostname in the `ADD BACKEND` statement to prevent FE from getting the wrong IP address.

-5. File descriptor number of BE process
+5. What is the number of file descriptors of a BE process?

-   The number of file descriptor of BE process is controlled by the two parameters min_file_descriptor_number/max_file_descriptor_number.
+   The number of file descriptor of a BE process is determined by two parameters: `min_file_descriptor_number`/`max_file_descriptor_number`.

-   If it is not in the [min_file_descriptor_number, max_file_descriptor_number] interval, error will occurs when starting BE process.
+   If it is not in the range [`min_file_descriptor_number`, `max_file_descriptor_number`], error will occurs when starting a BE process.
+You may use the ulimit command to reset the parameters.

-   Please using ulimit command to set file descriptor under this circumstance.

-   The default value of min_file_descriptor_number is 65536.
+   The default value of `min_file_descriptor_number` is 65536.

-   The default value of max_file_descriptor_number is 131072.
+   The default value of `max_file_descriptor_number` is 131072.

-   For Example: ulimit -n 65536; this command set file descriptor to 65536.
+   For example, the command `ulimit -n 65536;` means to set the number of file descriptors to 65536.

-   After starting BE process, you can use **cat /proc/$pid/limits** to see the actual limit of process.
+   After starting a BE process, you can use **cat /proc/$pid/limits** to check the actual number of file descriptors of the process.

-   if use `supervisord`, try to modify `minfds` in supervisord.conf
+   If you have used  `supervisord` and encountered a file descriptor error, you can fix it by modifying  `minfds` in supervisord.conf.

    ```shell
    vim /etc/supervisord.conf